Pheenoh/dol-header-parser/README.md

 ### dol-header-parser

-Simple program to parse the header of a Gamecube of Wii DOL.
+Simple program to parse the header of a Gamecube or Wii DOL.

 ```
 Usage: dhp.exe <your.dol>